fingerprintjs/fingerprint-pro-akamai-proxy-integration/README.md

 See the [Akamai proxy integration guide](https://dev.fingerprint.com/docs/akamai-proxy-integration#step-21--add-variable-blocks-to-your-rules-template) in our documentation for more details.

-### Building property rules locally
+### Building property rules for Terraform locally

-You can clone this repository and build the property rules locally.
+If you prefer, you can clone this repository and build the property rules and variables locally.

 1. Run `yarn install`.
 2. Run `yarn build --type terraform`.
-It will generate the following files you can use in your Terraform configuration:
+It will generate the following files you can use in your Terraform configuration as described above.

   - `dist/terraform/json/fingerprint.json`
   - `dist/terraform/json/variables.json`